Skk-tj/blog/understand_rust_and_its_ownership_model.md

 }
 ```

+You can still access `s` after the function call.
 Interestingly, in Rust, this happens:

 ```rust
 fn main() {